 Utrecht’s central location within the Netherlands makes it an ideal transport hub for the rest of the country.
 Expats moving to the city will also find that it's home to an efficient transport network and getting around Utrecht is fairly straightforward.

 Public transport in Utrecht

-While Utrecht Centraal Station is a hub for intercity trains throughout the Netherlands, the city’s public transport just consists of an extensive bus network and a small tram system.
+While Utrecht Centraal Station is a hub for intercity trains throughout the Netherlands, public transport within the city mainly consists of an extensive bus network and a small tram system.
 Most locals get around using their bikes and on foot, especially within the city centre.

 Utrecht has an integrated public transport system which makes getting around the city easy.
-The OV-Chipkaart is a smart card which can be used to pay for public transport throughout the city.
-It looks very much like a bank card and contains an invisible chip.
-The OV-Chipkaart can be loaded with credit and commuters swipe each time one starts or ends a bus or tram journey.
+The OV-chipkaart is a smart card which can be used to pay for public transport throughout the city as well as the rest of the country.
+The OV-chipkaart can be loaded with credit and commuters swipe at the start and end of each bus or tram journey.

 The main mode of public transport in Utrecht is buses.
 Utrecht’s bus network is extensive and takes commuters almost anywhere.
 Utrecht Centraal station is the main hub for the bus system as well as the national train network.
 For those travelling outside daytime hours, Utrecht’s bus service has a select number of ‘nightlines’ which operate on a limited schedule.

-Utrecht’s 'sneltram' system is made up of two light rail lines.
+Utrecht’s 'sneltram' system is made up of three light-rail lines.
 While the tram system is not quite as comprehensive as Utrecht’s bus network, it’s certainly a faster mode of transport for those who live along the routes.

 Taxis in Utrecht

 Taxis are available in Utrecht but fares are high, so most people only use them occasionally.
 Expats will find that Utrecht taxis are safe, clean and generally reliable.
-Taxis can be found at a few designated ranks in the city and at Utrecht Centraal Station.
-However, it's often best to call ahead and pre-book a service.
+Taxis can be found at a few designated ranks in the city and at Utrecht Centraal.
+It's often best to call ahead and pre-book a service.

 All licensed taxis in the Netherlands have special plates which are blue with black lettering on them.